Skip to main content

 quit;

-You can also access by spark-shell:
+You can also access it through spark-shell:

 docker exec -it doris-xx-spark-iceberg spark-shell